Overview of Internship in Clinical Psychology

 Integrated Primary Care Behavioral Health Track

-The Integrated Primary Care Behavioral Health Track provides training in the implementation of the Primary Care Behavioral Health (PCBH) consultation model within UT Health San Antonio and a community setting.
-Interns will rotate at one primary care site (either Department of Family and Community Medicine or Center for Health Care Services) for the entire training year.
-For 2024-2025, there will be 2 full-time positions available through this track.
+The Integrated Primary Care Behavioral Health Track provides training in the implementation of the Primary Care Behavioral Health (PCBH) consultation model within a community-based Family Medicine setting.
+Interns will rotate within the Department of Family and Community Medicine for the entire training year.
+For 2025-2026, there will be 2 full-time positions available through this track.

-• UT Health San Antonio, Department of Family and Community Medicine (12 month rotation)
+• Interns will rotate at UT Health San Antonio, Department of Family and Community Medicine (12 month rotation)

 Forensic Track

 Interns on the Forensic Track will complete their rotation at Kerrville State Hospital, a 290-bed forensic state hospital.
 Staff and interns work with patients who are incompetent to stand trial (ICST) or who have been adjudicated not guilty by reason of insanity (NGRI) for felony level offenses that are also contending with severe and persistent mental health issues.
 Interns participate in clinical and forensic evaluations, a sequence of bimonthly forensic seminars, bimonthly case law reviews, provide individual and group therapy, and collaborate with a multidisciplinary staff to help patients either attain competency or be safely returned to the community.
 Interns will be asked to work with patients in both maximum security and in the less restrictive facility.
 Interns on the Forensic Track will also be expected to participate in several training opportunities throughout the year including a mock trial experience at Baylor University Law School and a Crisis Negotiation seminar at Texas State University in conjunction with law enforcement officers.
-For 2024-2025, there are 2 full-time positions available through this track.
+For 2025-2026, there are 2 full-time positions available through this track.

 Year-Long Experiences